Forex Education

 Over the counter (OTC) market is an unregulated market to trade financial instruments.
 Thus, OTC spot and forward currency contracts are also not traded on any exchanges, and large banks and FCMs become the principal address here.

-As these spot and forward currency contracts are not regulated, they come with no guarantee by any clearinghouse or exchange, thus creating the counterparty risk.
+As these spots and forward currency contracts are not regulated, they come with no guarantee by any clearinghouse or exchange, thus creating the counterparty risk.
 It is a risk that a trader faces a principle in case he refuses to perform the contract at expiry.
-In addition to that, the principles here have no objection to follow the duty of making the market where the spot or forward currency contracts are traded; they are on their will.
+In addition to that, the principles here have no objection to follow the duty of making the market where the spot or forward currency contracts are traded; they are of their will.

 Apart from this, the following risk is also faced by traders in the forex market.

 There are chances that a bank of FCM can refuse to perform an order in the forex market, which has more than expected risk to its currency operations.
 As over the counter, markets are not regulated and have no clearing mechanism.
-Banks and FCMs implement their own analysis and decide the trades and market’s risk level as per their suitability.
+Banks and FCMs implement their own analysis and decide the trades and market’s risk level per their suitability.
 That thing has happened quite often in the past, and due to the volatile nature of the currency market, it can happen again.

 Also, as there is no central government to provide minute by minute or sales reports, large banks and FCMs have to apply their own skills and knowledge to decide a particular execution price of a trade.
 The forex market is liquid, but still, there are a few currencies that we know as exotics that have a lower frequency of trading but have large deals.
-So, if a counterparty is not that experienced, it would take a long time to execute or fill the order or get the price against an experienced or big counterparty.
+So, if a counterparty is not experienced, it would take a long time to execute or fill the order or get the price against an experienced or big counterparty.
 So, it creates the possibility that two market players in the same market and the same security can have two different rates and returns.

 Losses can occur in the forex market if the counterparty fails financially.
 As stated above, on an Over Counter market, banks or institutes rule as principles, and they are more prone to get bankrupt than individual traders.
 So, if any such event happens, a trader would only revver a pro-rata share of all the properties available to distribute to the counterparty as the list of counterparties would belong.
 So, even if you have proof of owning money, you can do nothing!